Acute Care Physical Therapy Residency Program

-The UW Acute Care Physical Therapy Residency program is anticipated to begin on August 1 of each year.
+The UW Acute Care Physical Therapy Residency program is anticipated to begin at the beginning of September of each year.
 Residents work a full-time schedule.
 You’ll spend a minimum of 32 hours in clinical practice each week and receive 150 hours of one-on-one mentoring over the course of the year, allowing you to integrate newly acquired knowledge and skills into patient care.
 The remainder of your time is spent in didactic experiences, including didactic training from clinical faculty and structured independent study.
 You’ll also assist with teaching beginner and advanced acute care physical therapy classes to UW Doctor of Physical Therapy students, gaining valuable experience teaching at the doctoral level.

 The resident is a salaried position at the University of Washington.
 It includes medical and dental benefits, sick leave, two weeks of vacation and eight state-observed holidays.
 Tuition is $3,500 for the year.